By Lauren Smith

 DMT is thought to be particularly helpful for internalizing disorders, such as depression, addiction, and PTSD, in which negative thought patterns are inscribed again and again.

 DMT can be studied by researchers, subject to the authorization of the Food and Drug Administration (FDA) and Drug Enforcement Administration (DEA) but cannot be legally used for treatment outside of approved clinical trials.

 Many patients find that DMT helps them break engrained thought patterns and see a situation from a new perspective, one they may have struggled to reach with talk therapy alone.

 Table of contentsToggle table of contents ↑ ↓

 Table of contents:

 In DMT (N, N-dimethyltryptamine)-assisted therapy, the psychedelic experience is bracketed with psychotherapy, which helps patients to interpret and internalize their voyage.

-DMT is administered to the patient in a comfortable environment and under the supervision of the therapist.
+DMT is administered to the patient, often via a vape pen, in a comfortable environment and under the supervision of the therapist.
 The advantage that DMT has over other psychedelic hallucinogens being studied for therapeutic purposes is the brevity of the experience: usually under 30 minutes, compared to the four to 12-hour effects of psilocybin and LSD.